skipperbent/simple-php-router/README.md

 **Example:**

-The example below will post to the current url and add a hidden field with the name of `csrf_token`.
+The example below will post to the current url with a hidden field "`csrf_token`".

 ```php
 <form method="post" action="<?= url(); ?>">